Back

 • you’ll need fewer people to build a product

-• some features may be left aside to shorten the timings
+• some features may be left aside to shorten the timing

-• you adjust the product to customer’s needs and can replace forfeit functions fast
+• you adjust the product to the customer’s needs and can replace forfeit functions fast

 • development consumes less money